kguzek/guzek-uk-liveseries-server/README.md

       - `TR_USER`
       - `TR_PASSWORD`

-    For best security, it is a good decision to set `MY_SQL_ROOT_PASSWORD`.
+    For best security, it is a good decision to set `MARIADB_ROOT_PASSWORD`.
 This isn't used by the application, but it allows you to access the data manually using the root account in case something goes wrong.
-Setting it directly in `compose.yaml` under field `services.db.environment.MARIADB_ROOT_PASSWORD` has the same effect as changing the value in `.env`.

     If you leave out the rest, the application will work just fine.